EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - "Inflation is always and everywhere an monetary phenomenon." - Milton Friedman
 - Stationary state: Coin by Adam Smith when low wages of majority is coupled by an elitist minority.
-- "institutions are what matters." - Hernando de Soto
+- "Institutions are what matters." - Hernando de Soto
 - The Arab Spring can be seen as a revolt of entrepreneurs against extractive institutions.
 - "The great social contract is not between the state and its citizens, but rather between the generations." - Paraphrased from Burke
 - Complex regulation is the disease that pretends to be the cure.